-A home project is a piece of written work, to be produced by the student on his or her own and outside class hours, in which the student is to prove that he or she is able to investigate and analyse a set question or subject independently.
+A written paper is a piece of written work to be produced independently by the student outside class hours, in which the student demonstrates their ability to investigate and analyse a set question or subject independently.
 A maximum of three months is allowed for completion.
-If the home project constitutes an examination, the programme-specific examination and study regulations may specify whether or not a colloquium is to be held once the written project has been submitted.
-Colloquia should last between 15 and 45 minutes, and are generally to be held within one month of submission of the written work.
+Where a written paper constitutes a Prüfungsleistung, the relevant Course-Specific Course and Examination Regulations may specify whether or not a colloquium is to be held once the written project has been submitted.
+Colloquia should last between 15 and 45 minutes, and are generally to be held within one month of submission of the written paper.

-2. Written examination (Klausur/ K)
+3. Written examination (WE) (K)

 A written examination is completed under supervision.
-Students must complete the set questions on their own, either without the use of study aids or with the use ofspecified study aids only.
+Students must complete the questions set on their own, either without the use of study aids or with the use of specified study aids only.
 Written examinations last at least 60 and no longer than 240 minutes.

-3. Colloquium (Kolloquium/ KO)
+In cases in which a written examination takes place as an online examination under remote (video) invigilation in accordance with Section 14 d, the student taking the examination shall, upon submission of the completed examination, give a declaration in written or electronic form that they have completed the examination on their own, within the time period allowed, and without the use of any aids except those explicitly permitted.

+4. Colloquium (CO) (KO)

-A colloquium may be required as part of certain types of examination, or in combination with the Bachelor or Master thesis.
-A colloquium is an oral examination in which students must prove their knowledge of the material examined, speaking and responding freely in an open discussion.
-A colloquium lasts at least 15 and no more than 45 minutes, and is also aimed at establishing that the written work submitted was all the student's own work.
-Colloquia can be organised as individual or group examinations.
-The size of the group for group examinations should be considered accordingly when setting the length of the examination.
+A colloquium may be required as part of certain types of assessment, or in combination with the Bachelor or Master thesis.
+A colloquium is an oral examination in which students must demonstrate their knowledge of the material examined, speaking and responding without the use of a script.
+A further purpose of a colloquium is to establish that written work previously submitted for assessment was all the student's own work.
+Colloquia last at least 15 and no more than 45 minutes, and may take place as individual or group examinations.
+In the case of group colloquia, the size of the group should be taken into consideration when setting the length of the colloquium.

-4. Construction task (Konstruktionsarbeit/ KN)

-A construction task is a piece of written work in which the student must prove his or her design skills by solving practical tasks.
+5. Engineering design task (EDT) (KN) An engineering design task is a piece of written work in which students demonstrate their design skills by solving practical tasks.
 A maximum of three months is allowed for completion.

-5. Lab work completion (Laborabschluss/ LA)
+6. Lab work completion (LWC) (LA)

-Lab work is successfully completed when students have successfully conducted the experiments set by the examiner during the semester and have demonstrated their knowledge by taking part in corresponding colloquia and/or by submitting written records of their work and/or by completing set written tasks.
+Laboratory work is successfully completed when students have successfully conducted the experiments set by the examiner during the semester and have demonstrated their knowledge by taking part in associated colloquia and/or by submitting written records of their experimental work and/or by completing set written tasks.
 Colloquia last for a minimum of 15 and a maximum of 45 minutes.
 The written work must be submitted by a deadline set by the examiner; the latest deadline is the end of the semester in which the class in question was taken.